 If you’d rather speak to us directly than use our compensation calculator, we’d be more than happy to help.
 We can go through the form with you over the phone or via our live chat service, guiding you every step of the way.
 We can explain what your results mean and what your next available steps could be.

 If it did appear that a claim is possible, then we can help you take those next steps.
 Our expert solicitors all work on a No Win No Fee basis.
 This means that if your claim is pursued and didn’t lead to a successful outcome, you would not have to pay any of their fees.
 With no upfront fees or while the case progresses, No Win No Fee is an affordable option for many.

 In a successful claim, you simply pay your solicitor a small and legally capped percentage of your compensation award to help cover their costs.

-If you’d like to find out more about how we can help, you can reach out to us via any of the methods below:
+If you’d like to find out more about how we can help, such as guidance using our accident at work compensation calculator, you can reach out to us via any of the methods below:

 - Call us on our 24-hour helpline on 0800 073 8804

 - Chat with us now using our live chat service